ploum/lingi2401/projects/projects_2020-21/Report-Amaury-Doneux-01281500.md

 ## Research and selection of a project

 At first I coudn't think of any open source project that I was using.
 So I checked the open source projects that were flagged as "Great for new contributors".
 Within those projects, one caught my attention [HospitalRun](https://github.com/HospitalRun/hospitalrun-frontend).
 Unfortunately, some time passed and as I didn't have that much time left, I decided to move to another project (maybe I'll come back to this one later as I still think it's a good project).
-I tried to get some info on the project [NodeJS] (https://github.com/nodejs/node) but it did seem a little to big as a first participation.
+I tried to get some info on the project [nodejs] (https://github.com/nodejs/node) but it did seem a little to big as a first participation.
 Finally, as time was flying, I decided to go for the [Exercism](https://github.com/exercism/java) project (the Java track).
 Indeed, some other students talked previously about it.
 So it seemed like a good project to start a first contribution in the open source world.

 ## Getting acquainted with the project